Elefant: Survivors

 Only two of these vehicles survived the war.

 One Ferdinand was captured by Soviet forces at Kursk, and it was sent to NII BT testing facility in Kubinka, Moscow for testing.
 It was on display at the Kubinka Tank Museum outside Moscow.
 Its gun mantlet was painted red.
 Its chassis number was unknown, either No. 150090 or No. 501.

 An Elefant, numbered "102" of sPz.
 Jgr.
-Abt 653, was captured at Anzio by the Americans, and is now part of the United States Army Ordnance Training Support Facility's collection at Fort Lee, VA.
-The example at Fort Lee was restored to display condition in 2007–2008, as documented on the show Tank Overhaul, but not in its original paint scheme.
-The Fort Lee Elefant was loaned to the Bovington Tank Museum in Dorset, UK as part of the museum's "Tiger Collection" display from April 2017 until January 2019, and later returned to the United States.
-This display brought all the members of the Tiger family together in one place for the first time(this excluded the sturmtiger).
+Abt 653, was captured at Anzio by the Americans, and is now part of the United States Army Ordnance Training Support Facility's collection at Fort Gregg-Adams, VA.
+This example was restored to display condition in 2007–2008, as documented on the show Tank Overhaul, but not in its original paint scheme.
+The Elefant was loaned to the Bovington Tank Museum in Dorset, UK as part of the museum's "Tiger Collection" display from April 2017 until January 2019, and later returned to the United States.
+This display brought all the members of the Tiger family together in one place for the first time (the Sturmtiger was represented by its gun).